 Grime made a major come back in 2014 and is still the genre most associated with British youth.
 There are three main variables to what makes Grime… Grime.
-These are the 140 BPM(Beats Per Minute), the 8 Bar structure and the willingness of Grime artist to completely sell out!(str8 lyk dat)
+These are the 140 BPM(Beats Per Minute) instrumentals, the 8 Bar structure and finally the willingness of Grime artist to completely sell out!(str8 lyk dat)

 This article will be speaking mostly on the final variable.
-I can’t be the only one who is sick and tired of seeing a rising Grime Artist capture the minds and hearts of the Public spitting under raw grime riddims with the aggression and swagger which is the survival trait for so many young youts, for the same MC to only trade grime for some contemporary popular music, whether it was Drum and Base in the mid naughties or the Tropical music and to a lesser extent drill wave now.
+I can not be the only one who is sick and tired of seeing a rising Grime Artist capture the minds and hearts of the Public spitting under raw grime riddims with aggression and swagger, ( which is the survival trait for so many young youts in the endz) for that same MC to only trade grime for another contemporary popular music form, it was Drum and Bass in the mid naughties ad it’s the Tropical music and to a lesser extent the Drill wave now.
 Why, oh why do they do it ?

 Whatja call it “Urban”?